jcubic/jquery-terminal-wiki/Invoking-Commands-and-terminal-methods-from-Server.md

 });
 term.echo('[[ foo 1 2 /bar/ ]]');
 ```

 and foo command will be executed where `a` is number 1, `b` is number 2 and `c` is a regular expression.

-this is the same as `term.exec('foo 1 2 /bar/');` but the difference is that you can just return the string `"[[ foo 1 2 3 ]]"` from JSON-RPC procedure.
-For you this you need to create interpreter that will have both JSON-RPC and object:
+this is the same as `term.exec('foo 1 2 /bar/');`, but the difference is that you can return the string `"[[ foo 1 2 3 ]]"` from JSON-RPC procedure.
+For this to work you'll need to create an interpreter that will have both JSON-RPC and object (or function).

 ```javascript
 var term = $('body').terminal(["service.php", {